-An elemental diet is comprised of easily digestible formulas that come in liquid or powder form and provide all the nutrients your body needs.
+An elemental diet comprises easily digestible formulas that come in liquid or powder form and provide all the nutrients your body needs.

 Some people may attempt to follow an elemental diet to lose weight, despite the lack of evidence supporting its use for reasons other than treating specific medical conditions.

 This article explains what an elemental diet is and reviews its potential benefits, downsides, and effectiveness for weight loss.

 An elemental diet consists of nutritionally complete formulas in a “pre-digested” form.
 These formulas come in liquid form or powders that are meant to be mixed with water and consumed.

 Elemental formulas contain protein, fat, and carbs that have already been broken down into their building blocks — amino acids, fatty acids, and sugars.
 They also contain vitamins and minerals.

 Since nutrients in this form are easily absorbed, an elemental diet allows your digestive tract to rest without jeopardizing your nutritional intake.

 Most elemental formulas contain more carbs and protein than fat, as fat can be difficult to digest.